nodejs/node-addon-api/doc/async_worker.md

 ### OnError

-This method is invoked afer `Napi::AsyncWorker::Execute` completes if an error occurs while `Napi::AsyncWorker::Execute` is running and C++ exceptions are enabled or if an error was set through a call to `Napi::AsyncWorker::SetError`.
+This method is invoked after `Napi::AsyncWorker::Execute` completes if an error occurs while `Napi::AsyncWorker::Execute` is running and C++ exceptions are enabled or if an error was set through a call to `Napi::AsyncWorker::SetError`.
 The default implementation calls the callback provided when the `Napi::AsyncWorker`